Clemson legend says Tigers have to beat Georgia or he might have to move

 Jordan was named Orange Bowl Most Valuable Player, completing 11 of 22 passes and a touchdown.
 Jordan was an All-ACC selection that year, leading the ACC in passing efficiency.
 The National Championship came a year after the Bulldogs won a title of their own.

-Jordan doesn’t mind letting any and all Georgia fans know the Tigers have won three titles since then, and they’ve done it with three quarterbacks who all grew up within an hour of Athens.
+Jordan doesn’t mind letting any and all Georgia fans know the Tigers have won three titles since then, and they’ve done it with three quarterbacks who all grew up within a couple of hours of Athens.

 “I let them know it.
 I let them know what we have three National Championships with three Georgia boys.
 That is their fault,” Jordan told TigerNet Monday at the Brian Mance benefit golf tournament.
 “I let them know that we have three compared to their one (since 1980) and it's been a long time since their one.
 Sometimes during the season I will wear my Clemson gear, just to get the conversation started.
 I tell them, do you need me to remove that tag off your car or that sticker off your shirt?
 There is dirt everywhere on your shirt right there.
 I pick on them a lot.”